Bradford County, Florida: State and local elections

+Media

+There is a newspaper Bradford County Telegraph.
+It was published by William Wyatt Moore, a Floridan and Democrat, since 1879 under Florida Telegraph.
+The name was changed in 1888, after I.C.
+Webb became the owner.
+Eugene S. Matthews, purchased the newspaper with Ben J. Farmer 5 year later.

 Education

 Bradford County School District covers the entire county, and operates public schools there.
 Bradford High School is the county's public high school.

 The main library serving Bradford County is the Bradford County Public Library in Starke.
 As of 2023 the library director is Robert E. Perone.